 Safety is the best way to avoid broken bones and dislocations.
 Use caution when doing physical activities or when helping a person with fragile bones.

-Learn First Aid to know more about prevention and first aid treatment.
+Learn First Aid to know more about prevention and treatment.
+Visit the First Aid Course Perth for more information.